Many things matter about a neighborhood, but the first thing most people notice

 Notable & Unique: Occupations

-There are more people living in the NW 49th Ave / NW 26th St neighborhood
+are often the backbone of the local economy.
+In the NW 49th Ave / NW 26th St

 Notable & Unique: Real Estate